 R.E.M.
 Not the pop rock band.
 Not the sleep state.
-But rather what we at Derek Rose believe to be key to physical and mental well-being, and therefore the essential ingredients of the ‘Feel-good Living’ philosophy and lifestyle.
+But rather what we at Derek Rose believe to be key to physical and mental well-being, and therefore the essential ingredients of our ‘Feel-good Living’ philosophy and lifestyle.

 The Holy Trinity

 Almost - though more like the three pillars of good health.
 It is well documented these days that a sensible and considered approach to sleep, nutrition and exercise is important for our overall health.
 This is an area I’ve been interested in for some time, especially since the Rose family has been in the business of helping people get great sleep since the 1920s.
-Sleep in our pyjamas and you'll know what I'm talking about!
+Sleep in our men's pyjamas or women's pyjamas and you'll know what I'm talking about!

 One of my favourite books on this subject is ‘Why We Sleep’ by Matthew Walker.
 It’s a great read filled with fascinating information about the nature of sleep and how it contributes to our overall well-being.

-Or, on a more concerning note, according to Matthew Walker2, micro sleeps among US drivers cause 1.2 million accidents a year.
+Or, on a more concerning note, according to Matthew Walker2, microsleeps among US drivers cause 1.2 million accidents a year.
 As if we needed more proof driving sleep-deprived was a bad idea.

 If you’re over 45, Walker writes: “Adults forty-five years or older who sleep fewer than 6 hours a night are 200% more likely to have a heart attack or stroke during their lifetime, as compared with those sleeping seven to eight hours a night”.